Moe-Pwint/to-do-list-app/README.txt

 6. all-projects-tabs.js
         //displaying and updating the projects and tasks tabs in the bottom left container.
-        //When clicking these tabs, project/task page opens up on the right container. export {updateAllProjectsTabs, updateProjectTasksTabs};
+        //When clicking these tabs, project/task page opens up on the right container.
+        //Project tabs containers' ids are assigned their project's projectId number.
+        //Task tabs' ids are assigned their task's taskId number. export {updateAllProjectsTabs, updateProjectTasksTabs};
                 import { createEle } from "./helper-functions";
                 import './styles.css';